Alona Bondarenko: 2005

 In 2005, Alona made her Grand Slam debut at the Australian Open, where she suffered a first-round loss to sixth-seeded Elena Dementieva, 3–6, 3–6.
-Two weeks later, she reached her first WTA quarterfinal at Volvo Women's Open in Thailand where she lost to eventual runner-up, Anna-Lena Grönefeld, in straight sets, 4–6, 1–6.
+Two weeks later, she reached her first WTA Tour quarterfinal at the Thailand Open where she lost to eventual runner-up, Anna-Lena Grönefeld, in straight sets.

 The following week at Hyderabad, she reached her first tour final as the tournament's ninth seeded player, falling to hometown favourite Sania Mirza in three tight sets, 4–6, 7–5, 3–6.
 However, due to this result she made her first appearance in the top 100 of the WTA rankings.
-She then qualified for her first Tier-I event in the Pacific Life Open, and reached the second round before falling to top doubles player Lisa Raymond 6–4, 3–6, 3–6.
-She also qualified for the NASDAQ-100 Open but lost in the opening round to Alina Jidkova 3–6, 2–6.
-She received a direct entry to the Estoril Open, reaching the second round before losing to third seed Gisela Dulko 2–6, 3–6.
-In the Rome Masters she fell in the qualifying round.
-She then received direct entry in the İstanbul Cup, French Open, DFS Classic, all losing in the first round and failed to qualify in the Hastings Direct International Championships.
+She then qualified for her first Tier-I event in the Indian Wells Open, and reached the second round before falling to top doubles player Lisa Raymond 6–4, 3–6, 3–6.
+She also qualified for the Miami Open but lost in the opening round to Alina Jidkova.
+She received a direct entry to the Estoril Open, reaching the second round before losing to third seed Gisela Dulko.
+In the Italian Open in Rome, she fell in the qualifying round.
+She then received direct entry in the İstanbul Cup, French Open, Birmingham Classic, all losing in the first round and failed to qualify in the Eastbourne International.
 She, however, made a shocking performance in Wimbledon, claiming her first Grand Slam match-win and upsetting 20th seed Tatiana Golovin in the first round, 6–3, 3–6, 7–5, before falling to Nathalie Dechy 1–6, 4–6 in the third round.
-She then made early exits at Modena, Palermo, in the Nordea Nordic Light Open and the US Open.
+She then made early exits at Modena, Palermo, in the Nordic Light Open and the US Open.
 Her last good performance of the year was in the Wismilak International where she reached the quarterfinals before losing to Li Na after defeating top Australian player Alicia Molik in the previous round.
 She ended the year for the first time inside the top 100, at 73.